jstat/jstat/doc/md/core.md

 ### diagonal()

-Create a new diagonal matrix by given 1d diag array
+Creates a new diagonal matrix by given 1d diag array.

     jStat.diagonal([1,2,3]) === [[1,0,0],[0,2,0],[0,0,3]];

 ### transpose()

-Transpose a matrix.
+Transposes a matrix.

 **transpose( array )**